Open-Neom/neom_home/README.md

 ## How it Supports the Open Neom Initiative

-As the primary user interface, neom_home is pivotal to Open Neom's vision and the Tecnozenismo philosophy:
+As the primary user interface, neom_home is pivotal to Open Neom's vision and the Tecnozenism philosophy:

 •	Unified User Experience: It provides the overarching framework that unifies all modular functionalities, delivering a cohesive and intuitive experience for users engaging with conscious well-being practices and neuroscientific tools.
 •	Embodiment of Modularity: By integrating content from various feature modules, it visually represents the "Plug-and-Play" nature of Open Neom's architecture, demonstrating the power of a decoupled system.
-•	Facilitating Conscious Engagement: The thoughtful design of the home screen, navigation, and quick actions aims to create a mindful digital environment, aligning directly with the Tecnozenismo principle of balanced interaction with technology.
+•	Facilitating Conscious Engagement: The thoughtful design of the home screen, navigation, and quick actions aims to create a mindful digital environment, aligning directly with the Tecnozenism principle of balanced interaction with technology.
 •	Foundation for Expansion: Its flexible structure allows for easy addition of new feature modules and adaptation to different app flavors, ensuring Open Neom's scalability and future growth towards decentralization and open research.